 Aside from sick days, how do you handle when parents need to interrupt their child's preschool schedule — for example, if they are taking a family vacation?
 How should they notify you, and how far in advance?
 Does it affect their payments?

 What are your policies on weather-related schedule interruptions, such as snow days or flood warnings?
 How will parents be notified?
 Include information on half-day or early pick-up procedures, if applicable.

 9. Special classroom activity rules

 Here is a chance for you to outline any rules about special classroom activities.
-Parents may have questions about birthday guidelines in particular, especially for older children.
-Can parents bring in snacks?
+In addition, parents may have questions about birthday guidelines, especially for older children.
+For example, can parents bring in treats?

 Another activity to cover is field trips.
 Do you have any trips on the calendar?
 What are the guidelines, including parent permissions?
 What happens if a parent doesn't give their child permission?

 Sharing your codes of conduct with parents sets the expectation for how your child care community members treat one another.
 By articulating your position, everyone comes in with the same understanding of mutual respect.
 Outline how you expect teachers to behave toward children and families and children to behave toward teachers and other children.
 In addition, you should include how families are expected to behave towards administration, staff, and other families.

 You should also outline any disciplinary procedures for children, families, and staff.
 While this may be an uncomfortable topic, your community should know how you will handle a behavioral issue involving a teacher, a parent, or a child.
 Include information on how parents should expect to be notified of any incidents.

 Here, provide all necessary information about health and safety at your child care.
 Include how you comply with state regulations, such as child-to-staff ratios or outdoor playtime, and where parents can check your certifications.
 If any group accredits you outside a state agency, put that information here.